amitpant7/Implementations-Scratch-PyTorch/README.md

 This repository contains listing of paper replicationsof  different classification and object detection from scratch using PyTorch.
 Below, you’ll find a list of all the networks I have implemented, along with links to each respective repository.

-Each implementation features model definitions, custom loss functions, training and evaluation scripts, and visualizations.
+Each implementation contains model definitions, custom loss functions, training and evaluation scripts, and visualizations.

 ---